silverstripe/developer-docs/en/05_Contributing/03_Translations.md

 ### How do I translate a module not listed on Transifex?

-If a core or supported module is not listed on Transifex, usually that means it has no strings which _can_ be translated.
+If a core or supported module is not listed on Transifex, usually that means it has no strings which *can* be translated.
 If you find a core or supported module which has strings that can be (or should be able to be) translated, please [raise an issue on GitHub](./issues_and_bugs) for that module.

-### How do I translate substituted strings? (e.g. `%s` or `{my-variable}`)
+### How do I translate substituted strings?
+(Such as `%s` or `{my-variable}`)

 You don't have to - if the english master-string reads 'Hello %s', your german translation would be 'Hallo %s'.
-Strings prefixed by a percentage-sign are automatically replaced by silverstripe with dynamic content.
-See http://php.net/sprintf for details.
-The newer `{my-variable}` format works the same way, but makes its intent clearer, and allows reordering of placeholders in your translation.
+Strings prefixed by a percentage-sign are automatically replaced by Silverstripe with dynamic content.
+See
+<http://php.net/sprintf> for details.
+The newer `{my-variable}` format works the same way, but makes its intent clearer,
+and allows reordering of placeholders in your translation.

-### Do I need to convert special characters (e.g. HTML-entities)?
+### Do I need to convert special characters (such as HTML entities)?

 Special characters (such as german umlauts) need to be entered in their native form.
 Please don't use HTML-entities (use "ä" instead of "`&auml;`").
 Silverstripe stores and renders most strings in UTF8 (Unicode) format.